LLNL/apollo/README.md

 Apollo is a distributed tuning framework for parallel applications.
-You instrument your code with the Apollo API, tell Apollo what the tuning options are, and Apollo recommendations tuning options so that your code runs faster.
+You instrument your code with the Apollo API, tell Apollo what the tuning options are, and Apollo recommends tuning options so that your code runs faster.

 ## Authors